sig-kill/wrtag/README.md

 Jobs are added to the queue with an HTTP request like `POST <wrtag.host>/op/<copy|move>` with form value `path=<absolute path to directory>`.
 The form value can be an `application/x-www-form-urlencoded` form body, or URL query parameter.

-Authentication is done via HTTP a basic auth password (without a username), and is configured by `web-api-key`.
+Authentication is done via a HTTP Basic authentication password **without a username**.
+The password is configured with the `web-api-key` config option.

 > [!WARNING]
 > HTTP Basic Authentication is only as secure as the transport layer it runs on.
 Make sure `wrtagweb` is secured using TLS behind your reverse proxy.